westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 :::

-To verify that a zoned block device has been discovered and correctly initalized, several user utilities must be installed on the test system.
+To verify that a zoned block device has been discovered and correctly initialized, several user utilities must be installed on the test system.
 These utilities are discussed in more detail in the section called [System Utilities](linux#system-utilities).